Projective and anomalous representations of categories and their linearizations: From anomalous representations to linear representations

 \item For a 1-morphism $(f_{ij},\varphi_{f_{ij}})$ in $\mathcal{C}^J$, the morphism $E_Z(f_{ij},\varphi_{f_{ij}})$ in $\Vect_\K$ is the composition

 \end{itemize} \end{proposition} \begin{proof} By pasting diagram \eqref{diagram-bottom2} to diagram \eqref{diagr:def-CJ} we get a lax homotopy commutative diagram of the form

-By the universal property of lax homotopy pullbacks and by Lemma \ref{lemma:this-is-vect}, this uniquely\footnote{As usual and already remarked, uniqueness is in a homotopical sense: it means that the space of these factorizations is contractible.} factors as
+By the universal property of lax homotopy pullbacks, this uniquely\footnote{As usual and already remarked, uniqueness is in a homotopical sense: it means that the space of these factorizations is contractible.} factors as